openforcefield/openforcefield.org/content/community/news/science-updates/2024-03-26_sage_220/index.md

 author: "Alexandra McIsaac"
 ---

-# Improvements coming in the Sage 2.2.0 force field

 We are excited to share the release of our first **release candidate** of our newest force field, Sage 2.2.0!
 This force field builds upon our previous release, Sage 2.1.0, which is applicable to small, drug-like molecules.
 The Sage 2.2.0 release candidate improves the geometries of epoxide groups and sulfamide groups, which suffered from large errors in Sage 2.1.0.